 - Mutual Funds: A mutual fund is a collective investment that is managed by professionals, and is a good investment option.

 Step 5.
-List down your Financial Goals
+List your Financial Goals

 - Buying a new phone